What are Dividend Aristocrats?

 The dividend yield should not be a decisive criterion for buying a dividend aristocrat.
 A very high dividend yield can sometimes even be a warning signal!
 The average dividend yield over the last 5 years is therefore a good indicator.
 This should not be too high, but not too low either.

-Dividend aristocrats with high dividend yields
+Dividend Aristocrats with high dividend yields

 Use our handy features to find the best dividend-paying stocks.